sneakaway-studio/explode-the-web/README.md

 * Accessing DOM elements
 * Manipulating the DOM
+* The Javascript Console

 ## Part 3: Tracking the trackers

 * Use JSON to look for trackers
+* Reporting trackers in the console

 ## Part 4: Explode the web!